Meet Your Humanities Faculty: Felipe De Brigard

 In this edited and condensed interview, Dr. De Brigard describes how he's merged philosophy with neuroscience, the ways in which human memory has both evolved and remained stable through the digital age, and why nostalgia can be dangerous.

-Dr. De Brigard will gave a virtual tgiFHI talk titled Nostalgia Reimagined on Friday, October 23, 2020, at 9:30am.
-Consider joining us!
+Dr. De Brigard gave a virtual tgiFHI talk titled Nostalgia Reimagined on Friday, October 23, 2020, at 9:30am.
+View the full talk here!

 On his research interests: